Ongud: Origin

+Mongol Empire

 In the 13th century, a part of Shatuo probably included in the Mongol Empire as an Ongud tribe, another part as White Tatars.
-According to a number of authors, the Onguds were already Mongolized tribe in the 13th century (Nikolai Aristov, Ochir).
+According to a number of authors, the Onguds were already a Mongolized tribe in the 13th century (Nikolai Aristov, Ochir).
 Academicians Boris Vladimirtsov and Vasily Bartold believed that ethnically the Onguds were already the southern Mongols.
 According to the Mongolian chronicler Sanan-Setsen, the Onguds at the time of Genghis Khan were part of the Su Mongols.